 Foods That Lie: how to stop overeating and eat like a normal person

 Do you feel trapped in an endless cycle of dieting and regaining?
-Exhausted from fighting food urges every day?
+Exhausted from fighting food noise every day?
 Frustrated that nothing you’ve tried has led to lasting change?
 Do you want to learn how to stop overeating for good?

-Weaving together evidence from multiple scientific fields, Foods That Lie presents a new understanding of eating behavior, explaining the root cause of the global obesity epidemic and identifying exactly which aspect of the modern food supply is to blame.
+Weaving together evidence from multiple scientific fields, Foods That Lie presents a new understanding of eating behavior, explaining the root cause of the global obesity epidemic and identifying exactly which aspect of the ultra-processed food supply is to blame.

 It reveals a breakthrough discovery: misleading flavor molecules create unpredictable reward patterns similar to gambling machines, triggering temporary bodily changes that increase appetite and drive overeating.
 It concludes with a simple method to break free.